derykmakgill/website/poems.md

 To fork out his penny, and pocket your shilling.
 And he has two names, Legion and Danger.
 </pre>

+<small>Gaius Valerius Catullus (ca. 84–85 BC) was a Latin poet of the late Roman Republic.
+(Poem translated by Thomas Campion in 1601.)</small>

 ### If